Second Coming: Latter Day Saint movement

 When the Savior comes again, He will come in power and glory to claim the earth as His kingdom.
 His Second Coming will mark the beginning of the Millennium.
 The Second Coming will be a fearful, mournful time for the wicked, but it will be a day of peace for the righteous.

-The Church of Jesus Christ of Latter-day Saints and its leaders do not make predictions of the actual date of the Second Coming.
-Mormons believe Jesus appeared to his "new world disciples" in the Americas sometime after his crucifixion.
-This is a central tenet of the religion.
+The LDS Church and its leaders do not now make predictions of the actual date of the Second Coming.
+Leaders have made such commentary or speculation in the past, particularly before ca. 1900, but such statements may not necessarily be regarded today as doctrinal or significant.

-Latter-day Saints have particularly distinct and specific interpretations of what are considered to be signs stated in the Book of Revelation.
+Latter-day Saints have particularly distinct and specific interpretations of what are considered signs of the Second Coming as stated in the Book of Revelation.

-According to the teachings of The Church of Jesus Christ of Latter-day Saints, the restored gospel will be taught in all parts of the world prior to the Second Coming.
+According to LDS Church teachings, the restored gospel will be taught in all parts of the world prior to the Second Coming.
 Church members believe that there will be increasingly severe wars, earthquakes, hurricanes, and other man-made and natural disasters prior to the Second Coming.